 There’s no better time than summer to scan the night sky.
 Many attractions are visible to the naked eye, including Venus and Mars.
 Pointed in the right direction, an ordinary pair of binoculars can bring Jupiter and Saturn as well as their moons into focus.
 When you’re armed with a decent telescope, the sky is truly the limit.

 Summer is also an ideal time for star parties, when amateur astronomers gather to stargaze.
 Here are some highlights from across the country:

 Stargazing on the High Line—Manhattan, New York

-- Although purists prefer stargazing from remote places free of urban light pollution, New Yorkers are lining up to buck that trend.
-Every Tuesday at dusk, weather permitting, the Amateur Astronomers Association of New York hosts Stargazing on the High Line.
+Although purists prefer stargazing from remote places free of urban light pollution, New Yorkers are lining up to buck that trend.
+Every Tuesday at dusk from April through October (weather permitting) the Amateur Astronomers Association of New York hosts Stargazing on the High Line.
 Experts with high-powered telescopes are always on hand to help you see past the bright city lights.

-For a complete list of star parties throughout North America this summer, visit the Astronomy Events Calendar.
+For a complete list of star parties throughout North America this year, check out AmSky’s Astronomy Events Calendar.